FDA finds fungus in steroid shots, meningitis toll rises

-NECC issued a statement saying it is "earnestly focused on determining, along with these agencies, the cause of contamination in vials of this product - and to rapidly and professionally carry out a recall to remove all NECC products from circulation."
+NECC issued a statement saying it was "earnestly focused on determining, along with these agencies, the cause of contamination in vials of this product - and to rapidly and professionally carry out a recall to remove all NECC products from circulation."

-U.S. doctors in Baltimore said early diagnosis and treatment of patients at risk of fungal meningitis is vital, based on the case of an otherwise healthy woman who declined rapidly after receiving steroid injections for neck pain.
+U.S. doctors in Baltimore said early diagnosis and treatment of patients at risk of fungal meningitis was vital, based on the case of an otherwise healthy woman who declined rapidly after receiving steroid injections for neck pain.

-Writing in the Annals of Internal Medicine, researchers at the Johns Hopkins School of Medicine described the deterioration of an unnamed 51-year-old who sought care in an emergency room for a severe headache a week after receiving an injection with tainted medication on August 31.
+Writing in the Annals of Internal Medicine, researchers at the Johns Hopkins School of Medicine described the deterioration of an unidentified 51-year-old who sought care in an emergency room for a severe headache a week after receiving an injection with tainted medication on August 31.

-The CDC has said it learned about the fungal meningitis outbreak on September 21 and that it has contacted patients injected as far back as May.
+The CDC has said it learned about the fungal meningitis outbreak on September 21 and that it contacted patients injected as far back as May.

 CONTRACTS UNDER SCRUTINY

-NECC is under investigation by federal authorities over how it supplied hospitals, clinics and other healthcare providers with large orders of compounded drugs, including whether it violated state laws regulating pharmacies.
+NECC is under investigation by federal authorities over how it supplied hospitals, clinics and other healthcare providers with large orders of drugs, including whether it violated state laws regulating pharmacies.